Dark-Scholar/BlockChain/README.md

 ## Nonce

 Nonce stands for "number used only once".
 A nonce is a number (any number) which works as a mathematical proof that we have generated our block in a legitimate way by using a proof-of-work method.

+## Hashing

+In this project a SHA256 hashing algorithm is used.
+Hashing is the act of converiting a value to a compressed numerical value.
+Each hash in SHA256 is proven to be unique, therefore there is a unique representation of any possible value.
+It takes in data of arbitrary lengths and produces a fixed length hash value.